SafeBreach-Labs/spacebin/README.md

 # Spacebin

-Spacebin is a proof-of-concept malware that exfiltrates data (from air-gapped-like environments) via triggering AV on the endpoint and then communicating back from the AV's cloud component.
+Spacebin is a proof-of-concept malware that exfiltrates data (from No Direct Internet Access environments) via triggering AV on the endpoint and then communicating back from the AV's cloud component.

 It was released as part of the [THE ADVENTURES OF AV AND THE LEAKY SANDBOX](https://www.blackhat.com/us-17/briefings.html#the-adventures-of-av-and-the-leaky-sandbox) talk given at BlackHat USA 2017 conference and DEF CON 25 by Itzik Kotler and Amit Klein from [SafeBreach Labs](http://www.safebreach.com).